 Teknema Internet Screenphone

-The Teknema Internet Screenphone was based on the same techonlogy as Teknema's award winning Internet TV Set-Top Box.
+The Teknema Internet Screenphone was based on the same technology as Teknema's award winning Internet TV Set-Top Box.

-The Tecnema Internet Screenphone was manufactured in cooperation with IPM of Italy.
-Samples were due to be avaliable in 4Q99 with Teknema seeking content partners, OEMs and distributors for the Internet Screenphone.
+The Teknema Internet Screenphone was manufactured in co-operation with IPM of Italy.
+Samples were due to be available in 4Q99 with Teknema seeking content partners, OEMs and distributors for the Internet Screenphone.

 The User would have been able to interact with the colour graphic interface via a 7.5" touch-screen and/or keyboard.

 the Internet Screenphone was designed to use a single phone linefor both voice and data through the built-in 56Kbps modem, two phone lines to stay online while talking on the phone, or one phone line for voice and an Ethernet interface (10BaseT) to connect through a LAN, cable or DSL modem.